brown-ccv/VR-Volumeviewer/docs/documentation.md

 2. Right click on the VR-VolumeViewer project and select `properties`
 3. On the output folder section delete the last trail of the path so it points to the `bin` folder. i.e: Change `VR-Volumeviewer\bin\Debug`  to `VR-Volumeviewer\bin`
-4. Set the VR-VolumeViewer project as the default running application
+4. Right click on the VR-VolumeViewer project and select  `Set as Startup project`
 5. You can run the application from the Visual Studio debugger.

 ## How to use it ?